 14.1 By submitting your personal information you consent to the use of that information as set out in this policy.

-18.1 If you are not satisfied with how we manage your personal data, you have a right to make a complaint to your local Data Protection Authority.
+17.1 If you are not satisfied with how we manage your personal data, you have a right to make a complaint.
+Please email your complaint to the Data Protection Officer at firstname.lastname@example.org, if you feel that your complaint has not been dealt with to your satisfaction you can contact the Information Complaints Office (ICO) or depending on your location then your local Data Protection Authority.